 10. The Chord-Switching Workout

 Chances are good that the guitarists you enjoy listening to are capable of lightning-fast chord switches when needed.
 However, this challenging rhythm guitar exercise is a little different from just changing chords as you work through a rhythm pattern.
 In this exercise, every single note is a different chord.
 Take a look at Figure 6 on this list of exercises.

 As you can see, the music is in 4/4 time, so there are eight eighth notes per measure.
 In the first measure alone, you’ll need to play B, F#, F, F#, C, G, F#, G in that order.
 If it’s hard to switch every eighth note, start out by making each chord a quarter note strum.
 This is a valuable exercise to practice — if you want, you can practice it with both the power chord and barre chord version of each chord.

 It’s possible to do this exercise while switching between the open chord versions of these chords.
 But as you’ll probably discover, rapidly switching between open chords is often harder than switching between barre chords.
 If you’re having trouble making your chord changes fast and smooth, this video offers some valuable advice.

 Ready to Start Learning?

 A good rhythm guitarist is the backbone of any song, and these exercises just might help you become that rhythm guitarist.
-However, plenty of players benefit from taking an online course or two to help fill in gaps in their knowledge and accelerate their progress.
-Whether you're brand new to rhythm guitar or are an advanced player trying to improve, a guided course can help!
+However, plenty of players benefits from taking an online course or two to help fill in gaps in their knowledge and accelerate their progress.
+Whether you’re brand new to rhythm guitar or are an advanced player trying to improve, a guided course can help!